Luis Jerónimo of Uztáriz and Hemiaga: Work

 His services were not confined to the routine of his office as secretary of the Board of Trade and the Mint; on several occasions, he was called upon to conduct an investigation and a study of certain public problems of economic significance.
-On one occasion, April 18, 1727, he was called by the Prime Minister, Patifio, to make a study of the royal cloth factory in the city of Guadalajara, and as a result of this study he put out a report entitled, D. Jeronimo de Uztaris Represdo Lo Que Sele Ofrece, Obedeciendo la Orden de S. Illma Sobre Haver Reconocido la Fabrica Royal de Panos de la Cuidad De Guadalaxara.
+On one occasion, April 18, 1727, he was called by the Prime Minister, Patifio, to make a study of the royal cloth factory in the city of Guadalajara, and as a result of this study he put out a report entitled, D. Jeronimo de Uztaris Represdo Lo Que Sele Ofrece, Obedeciendo la Orden de S. Illma Sobre Haver Reconocido la Fabrica Royal de Panos de la Ciudad De Guadalaxara.
 In his manuscript, he discussed the causes of the industry's decay and suggested remedies to restore it to a profitable basis.
 A few months later the Prime Minister again called upon our author to determine the amount of cloth in the factory of Guadalajara and in the royal warehouse in Madrid.
 In connection with this investigation, he published another report entitled, Resumen De Las Prezas de Paho Que Exist en En La Fdbrica de Guadalajara y En El Alinacen de Madrid Hasta 15 de Diz. de 1727 Segun Parece De Las Dos Rclaciones Adjuntos.